 Warning: Your browser doesn't support all of the features in this Web site.
 Please view our accessibility page for more details.

-Where employees "habitually use display screen equipment" (typically computers or microfiches), as a significant part of their normal work, they may be effected by physical and/or visual discomfort if their workstation is inappropriately set up or used.
-Legislation was enacted in 1993 and updated in 2007 which set down certain requirements for work on such equipment as follows:
+Where employees "habitually use display screen equipment (DSE)" (typically computers or microfiches), as a significant part of their normal work, they may be effected by physical and/or visual discomfort if their workstation is inappropriately set up or used.
+Legislation was enacted in 1993 and updated in 2007 which set down certain requirements for the safe use of such equipment as follows:

-- to assess computer workstations as to their health and safety risks.
+- assess computer workstations as to their health and safety risks.

-- to take appropriate measures to remedy these risks.
+- take appropriate measures to remedy these risks.

-- to ensure that computer work is periodically interrupted by breaks or changes of activity.
+- ensure that computer work is periodically interrupted by breaks or changes of activity.

-A number of employees have been trained as Workstation/VDU Assessors to assess the safety aspects of computer workstations on behalf of Heads of Colleges/Schools/Disciplines/Sections.
-(See Downloads for list of NUI Galway VDU Assessors)
+A number of employees have been trained as DSE/Computer Workstation Assessors to assess the safety aspects of computer workstations on behalf of Heads of Units in accordance with the DSE Assessment procedure.

-A programme of assessments is underway, but if you have any immediate queries or issues please contact the University Safety Office directly.
+A programme of assessments is underway, but if you have any immediate queries or issues please contact your Unit's Safety Co-ordinator/DSE Workstation Assessor.